-Gardeners in need of quick privacy hedges love quick-growing Leyland cypress (x
+Gardeners in need of quick privacy hedges love quick growing Leyland cypress (x

 Cupressocyparis leylandii).
 When you plant them in an appropriate location and provide good culture, your shrubs may not suffer from Leyland cypress diseases.
-Read on for information about the main diseases of Leyland cypress trees, including tips on treating disease in Leyland cypress plants.
+Read on for information about the main diseases of Leyland cypress trees, including tips on treating diseases in Leyland cypress plants.

 Preventing Leyland Cypress Diseases

 The second step is giving them the best care.
 A healthy, vigorous plant shakes off problems with more ease than a stressed plant.
-And Leyland cypress disease treatment is often impossible or ineffective.
+Leyland cypress disease treatment is often impossible or ineffective.

 Diseases of Leyland Cypress Trees

 If your shrubs are ill, you’ll have to learn something about the different Leyland cypress diseases to figure out what’s wrong.
-Diseases of Leyland cypress generally fall into three categories: blights, cankers and root rots.
+Diseases of Leyland cypress generally fall into three categories: blights, cankers, and root rots.

 The symptoms of needle blight diseases include needles browning and dropping.
 Usually, this begins on the lower branches.
-These are fungal diseases, and the spores spread from branch to branch by rain, wind and tools.
+These are fungal diseases, and the spores spread from branch to branch by rain, wind, and tools.

 If your Leyland cypress needles turn red-brown or you see cankers on the trunks or branches, the shrubs may have a canker disease, like Seiridium or Botryosphaeria canker.
 Cankers are dry lesions, often sunken, on stems and branches.
 Surrounding bark can show a dark brown or purplish discoloration.

-Canker diseases are also caused by fungus, and usually only attack stressed plants.
+Canker diseases are also caused by fungi and usually only attack stressed plants.
 When it comes to treating disease in Leyland cypress, fungicides are not effective.
 The only Leyland cypress disease treatment for this is to prune out infected branches, being sure to sterilize the pruners.
 Then start a program of regular irrigation.

 Root rot diseases cause dying roots leading to yellowing foliage.
 It is often caused by inappropriate planting in an area where the soil does not drain well.